-If you do not want to proceed with the Update Installation at this time, click on Exit Update.
-When you select Exit Update, your system returns to its preupdate state (except for disk space cleanup tasks you may have performed).
+• If you do not want to proceed with the Update Installation at this time, select Exit Update.
+When you select Exit Update, you have the option to transition the system back to multi-user mode.
+Your system returns to its preupdate state (except for files that you may have removed during disk space recovery tasks).

 An Update Installation typically completes in 45 to 120 minutes.
+Newer, faster machines such as the DS and GS Series take significantly less time.
 Actual time depends on your processor type, the number of software subsets to be updated, the type of media used to perform the Update Installation (CD-ROM or remote server), the speed of your CD-ROM drive if you are using CD-ROM, and the volume of network traffic if you are using a remote server.